smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 ## What is Metamask?

-Contracts are deployed by addresses on the network, so to deploy your own you need an address.
+Contracts are deployed by other addresses on the network.
+To deploy a smart contract, you need an address.
 Not only that, but you need an address which you can easily use with Remix.
-Fortunately, [MetaMask](https://metamask.io) is just what is needed. **Metamask** allows anyone to create an address, store funds and interact with Ethereum compatible blockchains from a browser extension.
+Fortunately, [MetaMask](https://metamask.io) is just what is needed. **Metamask** allows anyone to create an address, store funds, and interact with Ethereum compatible blockchains from a browser extension.